aatishb/DIYtouchpad/README.md

    Once you're done with data collection, press Train.
 Depending on how much data you collected, Wekinator will take a few seconds to a minute to train a neural network using your calibration data.

-   Wekinator is now trained and should be running as a bridge between your input and output sketch.
-Now that it has 'learned' the mapping between your input and output using the calibration data, it should show you the position of your cursor in realtime.
+   Once the training is complete, press Run.
+This makes Wekinator run as a bridge between your input and output sketch.
+It has 'learned' the mapping between your input and output using the calibration data, and the output Processing sketch should now display the position of your cursor in realtime.

 8. Modify the Processing sketch to do something cool (e.g. make a drawing or a sound) or try another [example sketch](http://www.wekinator.org/examples/#Processing_animation_audio)